 so the sons of Israel did (Numbers 9).

-the altar: young rams each a year old, 2 a day constantly.
+38 And this is what you will offer upon the altar: young rams each a year old, 2 a day constantly.

-the morning, and you will offer the other young ram between the 2 evenings.
+39 And you will offer the one young ram in the morning, and you will offer the other young ram between the 2 evenings.

-fine flour moistened with the 4th of a hin of beaten oil, and a drink offering
+40 And a 10th part of an ephah measure of fine flour moistened with the 4th of a hin of beaten oil, and a drink offering of the 4th of a hin of wine, will go for the first young ram.

-your generations at the entrance of the tent of meeting before Jehovah, where I
+42 It is a constant burnt offering throughout your generations at the entrance of the tent of meeting before Jehovah, where I shall present myself to you people to speak to you there (Exodus 29).

-This was the first Passover festival which occurs on Nisan14.
 The new calendar year started in the month of Nisan (March/April - Spring) for Sacred things (Religious festivals etc) and Tishri (August/September - Autumn) for farming or economic or secular things or fiscal things in what was an agricultural economy.
 In particular Land Sabbath years, which occurred every 7th year and were a fallow period for the whole nation for that whole year, were still taken as running from Tishri to Tishri.
 So it is not immediately apparent whether ages and reigns should be calculated in years starting in Nisan or Tishri.
 Here are the scriptures which provide the answer:

 1